CSound Features - Overview

 Here is a recording of a couple of the Tune Smithy fractal tunes, played on CSound five fold resonated noise, a sound somewhere between the sound of the wind and a whistle.
 The tuning is one used by Pygmies, from the SCALA archive.

 CSound is free open source software for musical sound synthesis, developed as a collaborative project by many experts in the field since 1985 when it was first created by Barry Vercoe.
 Many interesting and unusual sounds have been created for it.
-Unfortunately though it is a versatile tool for those with some programming experience, it has a reputation of being hard to use, which has often been something of a barrier for non techy users.

 Record your playing directly to CSound as you play.